ehhglen/cs2400-arm-classwork-1/README.md

 5. [2d array](https://godbolt.org/z/Kr-Sn8)
    1. Port this code to VisUAL.
    2. How are nested `for` loops handled in assembly?
 Are they *"nested"* in assembly?
+Nested for loops aren't "nested" in terms that it is under a loop.
+In assembly, it will iterate through it after it goes through the first loop.

 6. [2d array with mul](https://godbolt.org/z/cHwSTR)
    1. Port this code to VisUAL.
 (It's the same as the previous but with multiplicatoin).